VG-Wort Access-Zählmarke< Back home

 Chuck's 60th Birthday Celebrations (1986)

-In 1986 MCA Records celebrated Chuck Berry's 60th birthday by filming and recording a live show held in St. Louis, Missouri.
+Key part of the Taylor Hackford directed rock documentary film was a live show held on October 16th, 1986 in St. Louis, Missouri to celebrate Chuck Berry's 60th birthday on the 18th.
 Chuck Berry was backed by an All-Star Band including Keith Richards, Eric Clapton, and Robert Cray with vocal accompaniment from Julian Lennon, Linda Ronstadt, and Etta James.

 The Film

-For many years, the film has been available on video tape Get it now! only.
-The original movie contains recordings from the shows as well as interviews, segments from other live shows and rehearsals.
+For many years, the film had been available on video tape only.
+The video contains the original movie which has recordings from the shows as well as interviews, segments from other live shows and rehearsals.

 PINUP Productions DVDIn 2005, segments from the film surfaced on a bootleg DVD which promised "unreleased excerpts".
 It did not fulfill this promise, though.
 The DVD Chuck Berry - Rock & Roll Years (PINUP Productions) contains just some parts of the original video tape and even those in less than optimum quality.
 It does include additional twenty older TV and movie clips, though.

-Starbucks DVDA One-DVDGet it now! package has been produced for Hearmusic, the music division of Starbucks, the coffee shops.
+Starbucks DVDA One-DVD package has been produced for Hearmusic, the music division of Starbucks, the coffee shops.
 This One-DVD version was for sale only in the Starbucks shops in the U.S. and Canada.
 It contains the complete movie, an introduction by director Taylor Hackford (with an advertizement of the upcomming more-DVD versions), plus short excerpts of interviews Hackford recorded with other Rock and Roll stars.
 The DVD came bundled with an audio CD containing Chuck's greatest hits.
+It contains a few scenes not included in the other DVD sets below.

-Also quite interesting is Victor Bockris' description of the preparations and creation of film and album in his Keith Richards - The Biography Get it now!
+In addition you might want to read Victor Bockris' description of the preparation and creation of film and album in his Keith Richards - The Biography.

 The Records